top of page

 Sarah Gilbert received her bachelor’s degree in Peace and Justice Studies from Wellesley College in Wellesley, MA.
 Her studies centered on social justice, human rights and grassroots organizing.
 Sarah has worked in the nonprofit sector for 18 years as a community mobilizer and an advocate for disadvantaged populations.
 She worked with Christina Breen during their tenure at the Jamestown Renaissance Corporation to secure the USDA grant that provided funding for the Jamestown Public Market and allowed for the creation of the Mobile Market.
 Sarah currently works at The Chautauqua Center where she raises funds and provides outreach for community programs that improve access to healthcare and support services in our region.

-Jen Gantenbein
+JJ Gantenbein

 Spiritual Mentor, Kundalini Yoga & Meditation Teacher, Lotus Fire Healing Arts